 Tier 1 Generators

-- Improved fuel efficiency compared to unregulated engines.
+- Improved fuel efficiency compared to unregulated diesel engines.

 Tier 2 Generators